Crack and Addiction

+Although some people prefer to do it alone, choosing a qualified crack detox facility is almost always the better choice.
 If one does choose to detox at home, one should make sure that he or she has access to medical care and a support network.
 During home detox, a person should stay healthy through diet and exercise, keep hydrated, and pursue healthy coping skills such as meditation.

-Some detox facilities are also rehab facilities, meaning that a patient can go straight from detox into a residential program.
+Some detox facilities are also drug rehab facilities, meaning that a patient can go straight from detox into a residential program.
 However, even if a patient doesn’t use this kind of facility, he or she should still seek treatment after detox.
 Once the drugs have left his or her system, the individual can address the cause of the addiction.